tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I studied Python.
 I built an Instagram Bot who unfollow people that dont follow me back.
 Tomorrow I'll go back to study Javascript and web development.

 **Thoughts**: Build the instagram bot was very difficult, the code isn't very good.
 I'll improve this later and put in a github repository.

+### Day 38 June 20, 2020

+**Today's Progress**: Today I got better my instagram bot in Python and kept studying js with node/express.
+I learned several things like: how to use const variables in frontend, how to use query strings, etc.

+**Thoughts**: To improve my study I'm taking notes about every step I made to build my server js with node/express.
+By doing this I intend to redo everything and try to remember the maximum I can.